troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![Technical Knowledge](https://cdn.meme.am/instances/500x/51744411.jpg)

 Alright, so here it is: Technical knowledge is the **least important** attribute I'm looking for in a developer.

 Why?

 Because over the years I found out that it's way harder to develop skills like empathy than it is to develop technical skills.
 Somebody who is diligent and analytical, has the energy and the drive, communicates well with the team and knows how to deal with people in general will pick up tech skills fast.
 Very fast.

+### Look for potential, not the present

+Quite often we are obsessed with looking at what a candidate can do right now.

+I think we should be more focused on potential ("what could the candidate be capable of") instead of the history ("what has the candidate been doing") since talent is [vastly overrated]((http://static6.businessinsider.com/image/56a0ec0de6183ebe4a8bab61-1190-625/ufc-champion-conor-mcgregor-has-a-great-perspective-on-what-it-takes-to-be-successful.jpg))
+) and, given you are motivated, you can become good at anything in a reasonable amount of time (mind that I said "good", not "excellent", that would be another story).

 ### Recap

 What we covered today:

 * Conventional hiring wisdom is flawed at best because it overvalues tangible features and neglects intangible ones
-* TODO

-Overall I tend to be more focused on potential ("what could the candidate be doing") instead of on history ("what has the candidate been doing") since talent is [vastly overrated]((http://static6.businessinsider.com/image/56a0ec0de6183ebe4a8bab61-1190-625/ufc-champion-conor-mcgregor-has-a-great-perspective-on-what-it-takes-to-be-successful.jpg))
-) and, given you are motivated, you can become good at anything in a reasonable amount of time (mind that I said "good", not "excellent", that would be another story).
+* The fuzzy term "soft skills" is mostly undefined and as such often way underrated
+* Tech skills are overrated
+* Care more about the potential than about the status quo

 The next question we should now look into are probably:

-* How do we find people that fit the profile above?
+* How do we find people that fit the profile above without scanning thousands of people?
 * If the attributes above are not tangible, how do you actually select people based on it?
 * How do we get them into our recruiting funnel?